 NEW YORK (AP) _ The Cleveland Indians spent another $6.75 million on Friday, agreeing to a two-year contract with Charles Nagy.

 Jaime Navarro, meanwhile, decided to stay with the Chicago Cubs, agreeing to an unusual contract that is worth $3.4 million for one year but could be worth $7.3 million for two years or $10.6 million for three years.

-Outfielder Stan Javier moved across the San Francisco Bay, agreeing to a $2.1 million, two-year contract with the San Francisco Giants.
-Javier can make $250,000 more each season if he plays in 140 games.
+Outfielder Stan Javier moved across the San Francisco Bay, agreeing to a two-year contract with the San Francisco Giants worth about $2.2 million.